Split – Ancona

 Ferries to Italy

 The Split to Ancona ferry route is provided by 2 operators and is available for booking all year round.
-The ferry crossing from Split to Ancona takes approximately 10 hours and 53 minutes on ferries servicing this route.
-The duration for the Split to Ancona ferry can range between 9 hours and 11 hours 30 minutes depending on the operator that you decide to travel with.
+The ferry crossing from Split to Ancona takes approximately 11 hours on ferries servicing this route.
+The ferry duration for the Split to Ancona ferry can range between 9 hours and 11 hours 30 minutes depending on the operator that you decide to travel with.

 The fastest ferry from Split to Ancona is with Jadrolinija in 9 hours.

-You can book cabins on ferries that sail from Split to Ancona with SNAV and Jadrolinija.
+There are cabins available on ferries from Split to Ancona with Jadrolinija and SNAV.

 Find cheap ferry tickets using our deal finder.
-We highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Ancona ferry.
+It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Ancona ferry.

 More routes than anyone else.